-Third Street Promenade 3.0 is an urban design vision for the reinvention of this historic, popular, and influential public space, the heart of Downtown Santa Monica.
+Third Street Promenade 3.0 is an urban design vision for the reinvention of this historic, popular, and influential public space, in the heart of Downtown Santa Monica.

 The goal of the Parks Master Plan is to establish a framework for long-range guidance and planning of parks, open space, beach, and community recreation for the next 20 years.